Kay'Ron Lynch-Adams

 Kay'Ron Lynch-Adams (born December 30, 2000) is an American professional football running back.
 He played college football for the Rutgers Scarlet Knights, UMass Minutemen, and Michigan State Spartans.

-Early life and high school
+Early life

 Lynch-Adams attended Warren G. Harding High School in Warren, Ohio.
 He was rated as a three-star recruit and committed to play college football for the Rutgers Scarlet Knights.

 College career

 Rutgers

 In two years with the Scarlet Knights in 2019 and 2020, Lynch-Adams totaled 320 yards and two touchdowns on 83 carries and brought in six receptions for 120 yards and a touchdown.
 After the 2020 season, he entered his name into the NCAA transfer portal.

 UMass

 Lynch-Adams transferred to play for the UMass Minutemen.
 In his first two seasons with UMass in 2021 and 2022, he rushed 123 times for 411 yards and two touchdowns in 18 games.
 In 2023, Lynch-Adams rushed 236 attempts for 1,157 yards and 12 touchdowns.
 After the season, he entered his name into the NCAA transfer portal once again.